Back country camping in Kosciuszko National Park

 Read more about Back country camping in Kosciuszko National Park

-Trekking or skiing the epic high plains at the rooftop of Australia promises to be an unforgettable wilderness experience.
-But before you head out, read our back country camping tips and alpine safety precautions to ensure your trip isn't unforgettable for all the wrong reasons.
+Trekking or skiing the high plains at the rooftop of Australia promises to be an unforgettable wilderness experience.
+Before you head out, check if there are any park alerts or closures and read these alpine safety tips to ensure your trip isn't unforgettable for all the wrong reasons.

 Please be aware camping restrictions apply in a number of alpine areas within Kosciuszko National Park, including within the catchments of the following alpine lakes and drinking water catchments for ski resorts: